akaraol/akaraol/README.md

   </a>
 </p>

 I usually use Github for version control or storing my projets.
 But in future, i would like to contribute open source or help other poeple.
-That is one of my life goals, joining the big cause. 	:handshake:
+That is one of my life goals, joining the big cause. 	:fist_raised:

 📫 How to reach me :point_right:  abdullah0karaogul@gmail.com
 <!--